NetCordDev/NetCord/Documentation/guides/services/text-commands/introduction.md

 using NetCord.Services.Commands;
 ```

-Now, it's time to create `CommandService` instance and add modules to it.
+Now, it's time to create @NetCord.Services.Commands.CommandService`1 instance and add modules to it.
 ```cs
 CommandService<CommandContext> commandService = new();
 commandService.AddModules(System.Reflection.Assembly.GetEntryAssembly()!);